 About the Theatre

-Theatre, dance, circus, exhibitions
+Theatre, dance, young audience, circus, exhibitions

 The Théâtre de Liège is one of the Centres Scéniques de la Fédération Wallonie-Bruxelles (Belgium).
 To this designation can also be added Centre européen de création théâtrale et chorégraphique (European Centre for theatre and choreography), relating to its role in theatrical and contemporary dance productions and their diffusion for local, regional and international audiences.